geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex2_Telemetry.md

 8. Wait for the text to generate and save the document as **Acquisition Strategy.docx** in the **Documents** folder.

-9. Close the open document and close File Explorer.
+9. Close the open document, close Word, and close File Explorer.

 11. On the taskbar, type **Computer** in the **Search** box.